jnegron414/Coaching_Conundrum/README.md

 - Change endpoints to only support specific methods (Should not be able to make a GET request on /api/time_slots for ex)
 - add setup script to automate migration + db population + runserver (streamlines local development flow)
 - add end_time field on the time_slot model so ambiguous logic like -timedelta(hours=2) is much clearer
+- Ability to alter available timeslots (remove previous selected timeslots, change time)
+- Ability to reschedule a coaching session
+- Only return coaches with availability on the /coaches endpoint
+- Use reactstrap for layout
+- on sessions page, just show name for other party, and if you click on their name a phone number modal pops up
+- add feedback_left_by field on the CoachingSessionFeedback model to denote what user left feedback (also validation so only the coach can leave feedback)
+- date_created field for sessions, feedback
+- dropdown for rating for feedback form modal

 # General Notes
 - Things like max_length on CharFields is something that in a real world setting would be discussed with product, I'm just putting arbitrary values here to keep DB load in mind.
+- Spent more time on the FE side of things because my React is very rusty (previous role was fully BE).
+Would be able to get back up to speed relatively quickly, just went for functional requirements here FE wise.

 # Assumptions
 - If a student and a coach have already had a past session, they will forever have the ability to view eachother's phone #.